-Using clothing and ritual in my first performance Man Created the Word in 1999, I worked through three characters, in what I thought of as a ’ritualized shedding of personae’.
-In tableaux form the performance acted out gendered ‘types’ -(fisherman/ ‘fishers of men’), business man in a formal suit, and mother.
+Using clothing and ritual in my first performance Man Created the Word in 1999, I presented three characters: fisherman, business man and mother.

-A messy, smelly personal performance revealing bitterness at a culture that gives only lip service to women for the role they play in creating life and mothering, whilst patriarchy and power remain, even in our secular culture, in the hands of men through power structures and the control representation through word and image.
+A messy, smelly performance revealing bitterness at a culture that gives only lip service to women for the role they play in creating life and mothering, whilst patriarchy and power remain firmly in male power structures that control representation of women’s bodies and experiences through word and image.